Category:

 3. Perhaps most important is that while franchise agreements were never designed as a management tool, they most certainly were not written to deal with system closure and restarting a franchise system.
 There will be some risk, and business judgement; moral suasion and communications are likely more important than the rights and obligations provided for in the agreements.

 We have seen that the re-opening of business in the United States occurred on a market-by-market, region-by-region basis, depending upon the rates of infection and hospitalization in different markets.
-Should there be another severe wave later in 2022, we might expect to again see region-by-region restrictions.
+Further surges in case rates brought region-specific restrictions.

-We are still not fully back to business as usual.
-Covid-19 has hurt all of us in franchising, including franchisors, franchisees, employees, and suppliers.
+Covid-19 hurt all of us in franchising, including franchisors, franchisees, employees, and suppliers.
 For some individual franchisees and franchise systems, even with support available from the CARES Act, franchisors saw a shrinkage of locations as franchisees (and possibly a few franchise systems) were not able to survive – even in the short run.
-We have also seen some industry segments grow during the pandemic, such as delivery-model quick service restaurants and home improvement franchises.
+We also saw some industry segments grow during the pandemic, such as delivery-model quick service restaurants and home improvement franchises.

 Projecting Recovery Demand

-The recovery demand is not uniform.
-There is considerable pent-up demand, but varying by industry.
-And while the major period of COVID-19 disruption is in the past, how people regard some products or services has changed.
-For example, industries that rely on getting groups of people together in a confined space – such as boutique fitness studios, live event producers, and other indoor entertainment venues – are taking longer for the public to re-engage with as we learn more about the lasting effects of the COVID-19 virus.
-It’s expected therefore that the speed, depth, and uniformity of the recovery will continue to be challenging for some companies.
+Recovery demand was not uniform.
+There was considerable pent-up demand, but varying by industry.
+And while the major period of COVID-19 disruption now seems long in the past, how people regard some products or services remains changed.
+For example, industries that rely on getting groups of people together in a confined space – such as boutique fitness studios, live event producers, and other indoor entertainment venues – are still taking longer for the public to re-engage with as we learn more about the lasting effects of the COVID-19 virus.
+It’s expected therefore that the speed, depth, and uniformity of recovery will continue to be challenging for some companies.

-Companies in the stay-cation segments (i.e., haircare and other personal grooming) have been largely able to open sooner and recover more quickly, as we also see in pet grooming and residential and commercial cleaning systems.
-Other segments, including those targeted at business travel, are taking a bit longer to come back because people remain cautious about coming into close contact in tight quarters.
-Additionally, the period of mandated social distancing made video conferencing and other virtual interaction methods more common, and those methods continue to be popular now that social distancing has eased.
+Companies in the stay-cation segments (i.e., haircare and other personal grooming) were largely able to open sooner and recover more quickly, as we also saw in pet grooming and residential and commercial cleaning systems.
+Other segments, including those targeted at business travel, took a bit longer to come back because people remained cautious about coming into close contact in tight quarters.
+Additionally, the period of mandated social distancing made video conferencing and other virtual interaction methods more common, and those methods continue to be popular.

-There are still concerns over whether there will be any lingering COVID-19 recommendations that will become regulations, since that might impact business sales and costs.
-Our clients are most concerned with potential regulations about customer separation that may impact sales at restaurants and other types of businesses where consumers are generally close together in a confined space.
-Each franchise system will need to determine where they fall into this changed demand paradigm as they do their planning.
-Most of our clients did not expect a fast return to business as usual, while others projected and have experienced a surge.
+There were concerns over whether there would be any lingering COVID-19 recommendations that would become regulations, since that might impact business sales and costs.
+Our clients were most concerned with potential regulations about customer separation that could impact sales at restaurants and other types of businesses where consumers are generally close together in a confined space.
+Each franchise system needed to determine where they fit into this changed demand paradigm as they did their planning.
+Most of our clients did not expect a fast return to business as usual, while others projected and experienced a surge.

 Franchise System Assessment

-In regard to the existing pipeline of franchise sales, going forward we expect that some franchisors will examine more closely their approach to how new franchisees finance their businesses, their system’s requirements for capitalization, and some of the riskier approaches franchisees may have taken in the past.
-Discussions are still happening with some franchisees who have not yet opened their locations and are now having second thoughts about their future with the brand.
-The terms of the franchise agreement certainly shape many of these conversations, with analyses of Force Majeure terms, potential refunds, and other items being discussed.
-As always, a business relationship is at its best when it can be governed by a strong shared culture and mutual understanding, but in times like these the specific terms of the agreements will have a major impact.
+In regard to the existing pipeline of franchise sales, some franchisors examined more closely their approach to how new franchisees finance their businesses, their system’s requirements for capitalization, and some of the riskier approaches franchisees may have taken in the past.
+The terms of the franchise agreement certainly shape many conversation with franchisees, with analyses of Force Majeure terms, potential refunds, and other items being discussed.
+As always, a business relationship is at its best when it can be governed by a strong shared culture and mutual understanding, but in times like the pandemic, the specific terms of the agreements had a major impact.

 Communications

-Communications during this time vary depending on leadership styles, and we have seen wide variations.
-The use of Franchisee Advisory Councils and Franchisee Associations is a frequent discussion, and the reliance on those groups can be useful.
-Regardless of planning, franchisors understand that there will be challenges due to unanticipated situations.
-Trust in franchise system leadership, and the inclusion of franchisees in making some decisions, is essential.
-Franchisors agree that messaging needs to remain positive, supportive, and both serious and lighthearted as appropriate.
-A continuous stream of “The Sky Is Falling” pronouncements eventually becomes ineffective, but it’s important that franchisees, employees, and even suppliers see that the franchisor’s leadership is taking things seriously and thinking critically.
+Communications during the pandemic varied depending on leadership styles, and we saw wide variations.
+The use of Franchisee Advisory Councils and Franchisee Associations was a frequent discussion, and the reliance on those groups could be useful.
+Regardless of planning, franchisors understood that there would be challenges due to unanticipated situations.
+Trust in franchise system leadership, and the inclusion of franchisees in making some decisions, was essential.
+Franchisors agreed that messaging needed to remain positive, supportive, and both serious and lighthearted as appropriate.
+A continuous stream of “The Sky Is Falling” pronouncements eventually becomes ineffective, but it was important that franchisees, employees, and even suppliers saw that the franchisor’s leadership was taking things seriously and thinking critically.

-In most cases it is recognized that the field staff play an important role, as most have a uniquely personal relationship with their franchisees.
-It is also recognized that they are in the best position to gather some local information important to planning and execution.
+In most cases it was recognized that the field staff played an important role, as most have a uniquely personal relationship with their franchisees.
+It is also recognized that field staff were in the best position to gather some local information important to planning and execution.
 In some cases, their role temporarily expanded to make localized decisions, including some related to brand standard flexibility.

-There have also been discussions on messaging and the best uses of the system’s brand fund on a more localized level versus a system-wide level.
-Because the system re-starts are not uniform or on a total system-wide basis, a strategy needs to be developed for which markets should be targeted, on what schedule, and what specific type of messaging might be appropriate for that time period, both seasonally and related to where in this “recovery period” we are.
+There were also discussions on messaging and the best uses of the system’s brand fund on a more localized level versus a system-wide level.
+Because the system re-starts were not uniform or on a total system-wide basis, a strategy needed to be developed for which markets should be targeted, on what schedule, and what specific type of messaging might be appropriate for that time period, both seasonally and related to where in the “recovery period” we were.

 Labor and Training

-Labor was severely disrupted by the shutdown, and some workers have not returned.
+Labor was severely disrupted by the shutdown, and some workers did not return.
 That is an unfortunate truth.
-There is also significant competition by every business seeking to fill their employee and management gaps, impacting labor rates.
+There is also still significant competition by every business seeking to fill their employee and management gaps, impacting labor rates.

-Most franchisees seem aware of the need to communicate with their laid-off staff and those whose hours and wages have been cut.
-Franchisees keeping their employees aware of what is happening in the business, plans for re-opening, and gathering information on their plans to return, is necessary to determine recruitment needs.
+Most franchisees seemed aware of the need to communicate with their laid-off staff and those whose hours and wages were cut.
+Franchisees keeping their employees aware of what was happening in the business, plans for re-opening, and gathering information on their plans to return, was necessary to determine recruitment needs.

-Customers still expect the products and services they received before the closure to be delivered with the same efficiency, quality, and service levels they received before the shutdown.
-Franchise systems that typically have trained staff locally during unit openings may not have the infrastructure necessary to train the significant number of new workers that may be needed.
+Customers still expected the products and services they received before the closure to be delivered with the same efficiency, quality, and service levels they received before the shutdown.
+Franchise systems that typically trained staff locally during unit openings may not have had the infrastructure necessary to train the significant number of new workers that were needed.

 We continue to work with our clients on variations for soft openings and train-the-trainer programs for franchisees.
-Where online approaches can be provided, we expect these will lessen but not eliminate the problem.
+Where online approaches can be provided, we expect these will lessen.
 However, regardless of the approach, each system needs to examine both training and the impact openings may have on brand standard execution.

 Supply Chain

-Some supply chain flexibility is expected, as it is understood from our clients’ discussions with their suppliers that they also experienced disruption.
-Some items may not be available during the re-opening, especially those with a shorter shelf life.
-Pricing from suppliers has also been impacted by the effects of the pandemic on the global supply chain.
+Some supply chain flexibility is expected, as it was understood from our clients’ discussions with their suppliers that they also experienced disruption.
+Some items were not available during the re-opening, especially those with a shorter shelf life.
+Pricing from suppliers was also impacted by the effects of the pandemic on the global supply chain.

-Franchisees are taking inventory and putting their opening orders together.
-This should give franchisors the information necessary and allow them to determine acceptable supplier and product alternatives when required.
-Also, local sourcing in some systems may be used.
-Rolling out a limited menu of products or services may be necessary, and the appropriate messaging for such an approach needs to be developed.
+Franchisees were taking inventory and putting their opening orders together.
+This process gave franchisors the information necessary and allowed them to determine acceptable supplier and product alternatives when required.
+Also, local sourcing was used in some systems.
+Rolling out a limited menu of products or services was necessary for some, and the appropriate messaging for such an approach needed to be developed.

 Brand Standards

-The inability to re-open with a complete array of products or services will require substitutions and possibly LTOs (Limited Time Offers), or local substitutes.
-Variation from pre-COVID-19 offerings may leave some customers understandably disappointed.
-Flexibility for local product sourcing in the short term may solve that problem.
-Giving field staff flexibility to make some decisions locally is seen as a partial solution in some cases (a risk in others), and may also reduce some franchisee stress.
-It’s important to identify that any changes to these processes are temporary, and that the franchisor will continue to re-evaluate such changes as the business environment continues to adapt.
+The inability to re-open with a complete array of products or services required substitutions and sometimes LTOs (Limited Time Offers), or local substitutes.
+Variation from pre-COVID-19 offerings left some customers understandably disappointed.
+Flexibility for local product sourcing in the short term helped address that problem.
+Giving field staff flexibility to make some decisions locally was seen as a partial solution in some cases (a risk in others), and also reduced some franchisee stress.
+It’s important to identify that any changes to these processes were temporary, and that the franchisor continued to re-evaluate such changes as the business environment continued to adapt.

 We wish you the best of luck in reopening your franchise systems, and do let us know if we can provide you with any guidance and support.